techidaily/site-howto/source/_posts/stuck-at-android-system-recovery-of-motorola-moto-e13-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 3. **Get rid of Cache:** Extras of cache can pose to be problematic in the working of applications.
 Users must timely clean their devices so as to brush away any kind of cache memory.
 4. **Outdated version of Play store app:** Users generally do not feel the urge for updating the play store app.
 It is important to use only the updated version so as the functioning of Google Play app is not affected.

-## Part 3: 7 fixes for Play Store stuck on downloading

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: 7 fixes for Play Store stuck on downloading

 ### 3.1 Check SD card and phone storage space